 code_version was “1”, but then we bump its code version to “2”, Dagster will communicate that its code version has changed.
 You can set up Dagster to automatically re-materialize an asset when its code version or the code version of upstreams assets have changed.

 Versions can also be applied to source assets.
 Source assets are assets that Dagster knows about, but did not compute itself.
 For example, you could use a source asset to model a file that another company posts to an SFTP server every day.

-If you have a source asset that changes at discrete times, such as a file that gets overwritten every so often, you can supply a function that observes it and reports its version, to use in the determination of what assets are stale.
+If you have a source asset that changes at discrete times, such as a file that gets overwritten every so often, you can supply a function that observes it and reports its version.
+You can then set up downstream assets to auto-materialize whenever the version changes.

-Here’s an asset that determines the version of a file based on the last time it was modified:
+Here’s an asset that represents a CSV file, and whose version is defined as the last time that file was modified:

-import os from dagster import LogicalVersion, observable_source_asset @observable_source_asset def cereals(_): return LogicalVersion(str(os.path.getmtime("raw_cereals.csv")))
+import os from dagster import DataVersion, observable_source_asset @observable_source_asset def raw_customers(_): return DataVersion(str(os.path.getmtime("raw_customers.csv")))

-If the modification time changes and the source asset is observed again, then all assets downstream of it will be marked as stale.
+If the modification time changes and the source asset is observed again, then all assets downstream of it will get a marker that indicates new "Upstream data".

 You can declare that a single asset is composed of multiple partitions, e.g. one for each day.
-Dagster can then materialize individual partitions that are missing or stale, instead of re-materializing the entire asset.
+Dagster can then materialize individual partitions that are missing or have new upstream data, instead of re-materializing the entire asset.
 A single asset partition can depend on multiple partitions of an upstream asset, and vice versa.
 For example, a daily partition of one asset might depend on 24 hourly partitions of an upstream asset.

 That was the 10k-foot view of the why and what of declarative asset scheduling with Dagster.
 To learn more, check out the: